Getting the best out of your qualifying work experience

 We have outlined what we expect from organisations we regulate and do not regulate offering QWE.
 This includes:

-- exposing people who are doing QWE to a wide variety of tasks and legal matters which help them to develop some or all of the competences we specify in the Statement of Solicitor Competence
+- exposing people who are doing QWE to a wide variety of tasks and legal matters which help them to develop some or all of the competences we specify in the Statement of Solicitor Competence (minimum of two)

 - enabling those doing QWE to learn from experienced practitioners how to behave ethically and in accordance with the Codes of Conduct